Row Key Definition

 If the SELECT clause in a CREATE CHANGELOG AS SELECT statement has a GROUP BY

-clause, the row key for the new relation will consist of columns in the GROUP BY
+clause, the row key for the new relation consists of columns in the GROUP BY

 clause.